Q&A: The hajj pilgrimage and its significance in Islam

 The hajj traditionally begins in Mecca, with a smaller “umrah” pilgrimage which can be performed year-round.
 To perform the umrah, Muslims circle the Kaaba counter-clockwise seven times while reciting supplications to God, then walk between the two hills traveled by Hagar.
 Mecca’s Grand Mosque, the world’s largest, encompasses the Kaaba and the two hills.

-Before heading to Mecca, many pilgrims also visit the Saudi city of Medina, where the Prophet Muhammad is buried and where he built the first mosque.
+Before heading to Mecca, many pilgrims visit the city of Medina, where the Prophet Muhammad is buried and where he built his first mosque.

 THE SECOND DAY OF HAJJ

 After spending the night in the massive valley of Mina, the pilgrims head to Mount Arafat, some 20 kilometers (12 miles) east of Mecca, for the pinnacle of the pilgrimage.

 They scale a hill called Jabal al-Rahma, or Mountain of Mercy.
 It is here where Muhammad delivered his final sermon, calling for equality and for Muslim unity.
 He reminded his followers of women’s rights and that every Muslim life and property is sacred.